javaee/jms-spec/pages/JMSListener5.md

 # Flexible JMS MDBs: method annotations (version 5)

-This page discusses the method annotations on flexible JMS MDBs
+This page discusses the method annotations on flexible JMS MDBs.

+_These are the latest proposals that were made before work on JMS 2.1 was halted and JSR 368 withdrawn.
+There are retained here as a historical record and in case they prove useful to a future JMS expert group._

 ## Contents